Normal Labor - First Stage

 • Rupture of membranes : As soon as the bag of membranes ruptures / bursts, the liquor amnii is checked for its colour.
 Liquor stained brown or black signifies that the fetus has passed meconium (fetal stool) in the uterus and is in danger.
 Immediate delivery - whether vaginal or cesarian section - is a must.

-• Periodic vaginal examinations to determine the rate of dilation of the cervix.
+• Periodic Vaginal Examinations to determine the rate of dilation of the cervix.
+A vaginal examinaiton should ideally be done at a gap of 2 hours.